 From Place to Place to Sense of Place

-Transportation in a Postpandemic World
+Smart Transit in a Post-Pandemic World

 In other words, we're learning something about journeys and destinations.
-So what happens to transportation when we see the world through this new lens?
+So, what happens to transportation when we see the world through this new lens?

-- Roads are as smart as the cars that drive on them.
-In New Zealand, the NZ Transport Agency used geospatial analysis to identify high-risk roads and prioritize safety projects, based on a predictive road engineering process that includes driver behavior models for acceleration on straight roads and deceleration on curves.
+- Roads as smart as the cars that drive on them.
+In New Zealand, the NZ Transport Agency uses geospatial analysis to identify high-risk roads and prioritize safety projects, based on a predictive road engineering process that includes driver behavior models for acceleration on straight roads and deceleration on curves.

 - Ports become tech hubs.
 Erwin Rademaker—program manager of the Port of Rotterdam, Europe's biggest, busiest, and smartest marine hub—says, "Our infrastructure will have to communicate with autonomous ships and autonomous trucks.
 Even the port inspector of the future will be a sensor.
 Through a digital twin, we are literally transforming the physical port into a digital port."